GrahamDumpleton/mod_wsgi/docs/user-guides/installation-issues.rst

     ./configure --with-python=/usr/local/bin/python3.12

-This is enough when the Pythons live under the same top-level directory.
-If the version you want to use is in a different location (for example ``/usr/local`` while another Python is at ``/usr``), Apache may fail to find the Python library files at startup.
+This is enough when the chosen Python and any other Pythons on the host share the same installation prefix.
+If they do not — for example the chosen Python is at ``/usr/local`` while another Python is at ``/usr`` — Apache may fail to find the Python library files at startup.

 The Python interpreter determines its installation prefix at startup by looking up its own executable on ``PATH`` and taking the parent